-Some people infected with the bacteria may never feel symptoms.
-Others may experience:
+Some people infected with H. pylori may never have symptoms.
+Others may experience some of the following:

 There are several tests available to check for H pylori infection: